-- -fno-float-in Turns off the float-in transformation. - -fno-specialise Turns off the automatic specialisation of overloaded functions. - -fspec-constr Turn on call-pattern specialisation. - -fliberate-case Turn on the liberate-case transformation. - -fstatic-argument-transformation Turn on the static argument transformation. - -fno-state-hack Turn off the "state hack" whereby any lambda with a State# token as argument is considered to be single-entry, hence it is considered OK to inline things inside it.
-This can improve performance of IO and ST monad code, but it runs the risk of reducing sharing. - -fomit-interface-pragmas Tells GHC to omit all inessential information from the interface file generated for the module being compiled (say M).
+- -fno-float-in Turns off the float-in transformation. - -fno-specialise Turns off the automatic specialisation of overloaded functions. - -fno-state-hack Turn off the "state hack" whereby any lambda with a State# token as argument is considered to be single-entry, hence it is considered OK to inline things inside it.
+This can improve performance of IO and ST monad code, but it runs the risk of reducing sharing. - -fpedantic-bottoms Make GHC be more precise about its treatment of bottom (but see also -fno-state-hack).
+In particular, stop GHC eta-expanding through a case expression, which is good for performance, but bad if you are using seq on partial applications. - -fomit-interface-pragmas Tells GHC to omit all inessential information from the interface file generated for the module being compiled (say M).
 This means that a module importing M will see only the types of the functions that M exports, but not their unfoldings, strictness info, etc. Hence, for example, no function exported by M will be inlined into an importing module.
-The benefit is that modules that import M will need to be recompiled less often (only when M's exports change their type, not when they change their implementation). - -fignore-interface-pragmas Tells GHC to ignore all inessential information when reading interface files.
-That is, even if M.hi contains unfolding or strictness information for a function, GHC will ignore that information. - -funbox-strict-fields: This option causes all constructor fields which are marked strict (i.e. "!") to be unboxed or unpacked if possible.
-It is equivalent to adding an UNPACK pragma to every strict constructor field (see Section 7.13.10).
-This option is a bit of a sledgehammer: it might sometimes make things worse.
-Selectively unboxing fields by using UNPACK pragmas might be better. - -funfolding-creation-threshold=n: (Default: 45) Governs the maximum size that GHC will allow a function unfolding to be.
-(An unfolding has a "size" that reflects the cost in terms of "code bloat" of expanding that unfolding at a call site.
-A bigger function would be assigned a bigger cost.)
+The benefit is that modules that import M will need to be recompiled less often (only when M's exports change their type, not when they change their implementation). - -fsimpl-tick-factor=n GHC's optimiser can diverge if you write rewrite rules (Section 7.17) that don't terminate, or (less satisfactorily) if you code up recursion through data types (Section 13.2.1).
+To avoid making the compiler fall into an infinite loop, the optimiser carries a "tick count" and stops inlining and applying rewrite rules when this count is exceeded.
+The limit is set as a multiple of the program size, so bigger programs get more ticks.
+The -fsimpl-tick-factor flag lets you change the multiplier.
+The default is 100; numbers larger than 100 give more ticks, and numbers smaller than 100 give fewer.